anwar-hegazy/mdp_stuff/electronics/intro_to_electronics.md

 In order to measure electricity, one needs to be able to figure out the number of electroncs in "the flow."

-*For Example*
+*Example 1*
 There is a large tank of water (atop a very tall building).
 This tank has a pipe coming out of it that is capable of distributing water to a small bucket on the ground below (next to the building).
 For the time being, the pipe has a stopper of some sort in one end.

 The water in the tank has an evenly distributed number of dust particles in it (in this case, 10 specks of dust in ever cubic centimeter of water).

-Since the dust particles are evenly distributed, one can draw some conclusions from the above scenario:
+Since the dust particles are evenly distributed, one can confidently deduce the following:

 1. If x amount of water flows through the pipe, one can calculate the number of specks of dust which have flowed through the pipe.
 2. By knowing the number of specks of dust which have flowed through the pipe, one can calculate the volume of water.